paras-rastogi/College-Projects/README.md

 # Projects
-All the projects listed in RESUME
+Some of the projects listed in RESUME.
+All of the projects listed below were made by me in college.

 -------
 ## emart